Saskatoon Board of Police Commissioners:

-The Saskatoon Board of Police Commissioners is comprised of the Mayor, two members of Saskatoon City Council and two members of the Public.
+The Saskatoon Board of Police Commissioners is comprised of the Mayor, two members of Saskatoon City Council and four members of the Public.
 Find more information here.

 The public is welcome to attend Police Commission meetings and to address the Saskatoon Board of Police Commissioners’ public meetings.

 The Public Complaints Commission is a five-person, non-police body appointed by the Saskatchewan government.
 It is responsible for ensuring that both the public and the police receive a fair and thorough investigation of a complaint against the police or an investigation of a possible criminal offence by a police officer.
 Additional information is available here.

 At its February 15, 2018 Meeting, the Police Commission discussed:· Traffic Safety funding,

 · Board of Police Commissioners Strategic Plan Summary, and

 · Plans for hosting Police Commission meetings in the community.